smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/SendLocation.md

 5.6.b SDL transfers request with all valid parameters to HMI

-**Exception 11:**
+**Exception 11**

-5.7.a All requested paramters are disallowed by Policies
+5.7.a "parameters" field is empty for SendLocation RPC in Policy Table

 5.7.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"

 **Exception 12:**

+5.8.a All requested paramters are disallowed by Policies

+5.8.b SDL responds with DISALLOWED, success:false result code and info: "Requested parameters are disallowed by Policies"

+**Exception 13:**

 7.1.a SDL received "SAVED" resultCode from HMI